Contact/FAQ

 What about custom orders?

 Most of my pieces can be customized in various ways, for example with a different stone or different metal.
 Contact me with your ideas and we'll go from there.
-Once the details are decided, I'll send you a link to a custom item to purchase.
+Once the details are decided, I'll send you a link to a custom item on Etsy to purchase.
 Purchase is required before I start work on your piece, and while I can make changes to your piece once it's started, you may need to cover any added costs.
 Custom orders are not returnable, but in many cases I can re-size or alter them for you.

 What is recycled metal and why do you use it?

 Gold and silver have been recycled for thousands of years, but new metal is constantly being mined.
 Many of these mines are destructive to the environment and to the communities near them.
 So I choose to use recycled metals whenever possible, metals that come from refining only.
-I buy certified recycled metals from Hoover and Strong.
+I buy certified recycled metals from Stuller and Hoover and Strong.

 Can you recycle my old jewelry and make one of your pieces with it?

-Most likely not.
-The only time I recycle metal myself is when I make my Pebble pendants.
-It's a tiny pendant, and I use clean scrap with no solder.
 Most likely your jewelry has solder, and could not be re-used in this way.
 It would need refining.

 Can I send you my old jewelry and get a credit from you to use toward new jewelry?